Netclicks/PointB/README.md

 Contact

-For any issues or inquiries, please contact [Your Name or Email].
+For any issues or inquiries, please contact me somehow lol